oauth-wg/oauth-v2-1/draft-ietf-oauth-v2-1.md

 ability of the end-user to verify the authenticity of the authorization server.

-To reduce the risk of phishing attacks, the authorization servers MUST require the use of TLS on every endpoint used for end-user interaction.
+See {{communication-security}} for further details on mitigating the risk of phishing attacks.

 ## Fake External User-Agents in Native Apps